Vheekey/mini-apartment-crawler/README.md

 # mini-apartment-crawler
 Since we all live busy lives, this is a mini apartment crawler to reduce the checking of bostad websites for first hand contracts as the sites are crawled on a daily basis and emails are sent out directly after the process is finished.

 Just a bit of tinkering while feeling bored and a few lines of code later, we have a working solution.

+Kindly note that this is for 3 rooms and above and more sites will be added as I find the time.

 # Usage
 To run in console, simply run the following command: